B2ORG/T6-B2OP-PATCH/README.md

 - As it's not something i naturally expect players to use (B2OP includes that fix), i moved this file from this repository to [this gist](https://gist.github.com/Zi0MIX/2b9fb6c049111c72d3f9945a45b4c2b1), so you can still use it if you for example develop your own BO2 script

+9) There is a bunch of text showing up on my screen while playing on Plutonium with this patch

+- Yes, most of it is either Plutonium anticheat stuff that the patch triggers, or data about the game that is useful for both you the player and also people who watch/validate your game.
+Even tho it may look like a lot, the patch was built to show as little as possible while providing all important info.

 # Steps for basic troubleshooting

 - Make sure you're using correct and up to date version downloaded from releases section on this page.